Rigid-framed power kite

-A Rigid-framed power kite consists of a single skin and a rigid frame.
+A Rigid-framed power kite is one of the power kites which consists of a single skin and a rigid frame.
 They are often used in the popular sport of kite surfing.
 Typically it has four lines and a pair of handles; or a particular style of bar, again with 4 lines.
 (See also kite control systems) The best known commercial kite of this type is the Peter Lynn C-Quad.

 This type of foil kite is related to the leading edge inflatable kite and the bow kite, which have a similar shape but typically do not include a rigid frame.